Brachycoleus decolor: Habitat

 Brachycoleus decolor lives in high-mountain deciduous forests, rocky grounds and pastures, at an elevation up to 1300 m above sea level.

 Biology

-These true bugs maily feed on Apiaceae, especially on parsnip (Pastinaca sativa), field eryngo (Eryngium campestre) and Peucedanum species.
+These true bugs mainly feed on Apiaceae, especially on parsnip (Pastinaca sativa), field eryngo (Eryngium campestre) and Peucedanum species.
 This species can be found, however, on spurge (Euphorbia spec.) and knapweeds (Centaurea spec.).
 Adults can be seen in June and July.